 We provide remediation for students who are experiencing difficulties and have been diagnosed with dyslexia and/or attention deficit disorder (ADD/ADHD).

 Come and listen to Jennie Guise talk about Dyslexia Assessment.

-Discover her latest book, endorsed by Oak Hill
+Jennie Guise's book, endorsed by Oak Hill

 "Anyone involved in supporting students with a specific learning difficulty to achieve their potential will find this book invaluable.
-Reid and Guise share their extensive knowledge of dyslexia in order to provide clear guidance for conduting and understanding dyslexia assessment and for developing appropriate intervention.
+Reid and Guise share their extensive knowledge of dyslexia in order to provide clear guidance for conducting and understanding dyslexia assessment and for developing appropriate intervention.
 A must read."